frc971/electrical/circuit-boards/README.md

 ---

-## Can Terminator
+## CAN Terminator

 <img src="media/image7.png" width="200">

 ### Features
-* 120 Ohm CAN bus terminator using a Molex SL connector
+* 120 Ohm CAN bus terminator using a 2 pin Molex SL connector

 ---